codurance/site/src/_posts/2019-12-31-test-driving-a-cdn.md

 # How to test drive a Content Delivery Network

 Content Delivery Networks are a great way to massively increase the peformance of your website.

 A CDN is a cache that sits between your website and the user.

+This is useful when your site becomes popular and you don't want to have to keep scaling up your webserver to handle the load.
+One site that I worked on was able to handle heavy loads (tens of thousands of concurrent sessions on google analytics) despite the website being served from a single heroku node.
+This site was able to publish updates in around a second.
+We explicitly managed what we needed to cache, applied the update to our site and then told the CDN to invalidate the changed pages.
+Typically a CDN will allow you to have brief bursts of heavy load and will only charge a small amount for the additional usage - this is much cheaper than having to keep scaling up servers.

 ![CDN Diagram: Client to CDN to Origin]({{site.baseurl}}/assets/custom/img/blog/cdn.png)